 Ryder Cup at a glance

-GLENEAGLES, Scotland (AP) — A look at the first day of the Ryder Cup at Gleneagles:
+SHEBOYGAN, Wis.
+(AP) — A look at Sunday’s matches from the Ryder Cup at Whistling Straits: